Getting Paid For Work You Completed In Alberta

 - Full legal name of the owner of the land.
 (Owner has a different meaning than the traditional sense in builders’ liens);

-- The type of interest being claimed;
+- The type of interest claimed by the lien holder;

 - The type of work, services or materials that improved the land;

 - The full legal name of the party that contracted for the services and their address;